Monday, November 22, 2010

-I experienced my first performance anxiety (not counting the time I slammed my finger in the car door on the way to a piano recital in second grade!) when I was in junior high.
-I was playing “Theme From Mahogany” (yeah, I’m that old) on a piano recital at our church.
-I had perfected the piece, I thought.
-Then suddenly I sat on that stage and got halfway through the song and my mind went blank and the notes on the page turned to an indecipherable blur.
+I experienced my first performance anxiety when I was in junior high.
+I was playing the piano in a recital at our church.
+I had practiced for weeks and perfected the piece, I thought.
+Then suddenly I sat at the piano on that big stage, in front of that big audience, and I panicked.
+I got halfway through the song and my mind went blank and the notes on the page turned to an indecipherable blur.
 In slow-motion agony that felt like reliving my worst nightmare, I fumbled, stopped, and started over.
 I got to the same point and couldn’t find my way out of the abyss and just jumped to the next section and finished the piece.

-But this is why I remember the level of mortification to this day: Unable to face anyone in the audience, I slipped out the side exit, rushed down the hall and out the door and walked all the way home.
-(Okay, I lived in Utah, where there’s a church on every other corner.
-But still...)
-The house was locked, so I climbed through my bedroom window and hid in my room, possibly in a fetal position, for hours.
-I could not bear the thought of making so many mistakes.
-In public.
+I remember the mortification I felt to this day: Unable to face anyone in the audience, I slipped out the side exit, rushed down the hall and out the door and walked all the way home.
+The house was locked, so I climbed through my bedroom window and hid in my room, for hours.
+I could not bear the thought of making such a colossal mistake in front of so many people.

-Here begins the pattern, which I didn’t recognize until years later: I practice.
+Here emerges a new phase in the pattern, which I didn’t recognize until years later: I practice.
 I perfect.
 I perform.
 I panic.
 I make mistakes.
 I can’t recover.
 I am mortified.
 Some surprising and unbelievable good results from this painful process.

-This marked the beginning of a longstanding pattern of piano performance anxiety that has been, at times, crippling for me.
-One of these fiascos I’m saving for a future post.
-And another I’ll share with you here, because it completely changed my perspective: In college I was asked to play for my cousin’s missionary farewell.
+In college I was asked to play for my cousin’s missionary farewell.
 We were close, and I approached the assignment prayerfully, selecting what I thought was the most beautiful music imaginable, a piano transcription of Faure’s Pavane.
-My mom wrote a flute obbligato for my younger sister, and we played in tandem.
+My mom wrote a flute obbligato for my younger sister.
 The addition of the flute made me slightly less nervous.
 A new-and-improved pattern emerged.
 I was well prepared.
 I prayed.
 I performed.
 It wasn’t perfect.
 But I played my heart out.
 Then something happened that still drops my jaw whenever I think about it.

 That was one of those moments where the world stops.
 Freeze-frame.
 And then everything adjusts to surround this new paradigm.